 “When the application is tied to the real world students can actually see, experience, and understand how seemingly abstract concepts and theories really do play out all around them.”

 Active learning, on the other hand, is hands-on.
 It asks you to take concepts and apply them — to use them.
 When someone can put a concept or theory to use, they connect what they’re learning to the world around them.
 When the application is tied to the real world, students can actually see, experience, and understand how seemingly abstract concepts and theories really do play out all around them every day.
 Your understanding of the world becomes deeper and richer.
 You look at things differently.

 Unfortunately, too often students are merely learning something to get through the next test.
 When that happens they don't remember what they’ve learned for very long.
 It really does become, “In one ear and out the other.”

 We call active learning “active” because students are active participants in their own learning.

 What are some of the ways campers at a program like EXPLO experience active learning?

-MK: Every course at EXPLO is based in active learning.
+Moira: Every course at EXPLO is centered on active learning.
 Students are always getting their hands on things, solving real-world problems, and putting their knowledge to work.

-For example, this past summer at Yale, students in our Surgical Interventions course got to work with real specimens, perform animal dissections, and build and test their own surgical devices.
-They learned how to hold a scalpel correctly and worked with digital simulations.
-That’s a long way from trying to memorize the different parts of the human anatomy out of a textbook.
+For example, at EXPLO Pre-College + Career, students in our Surgical Interventions + Biomedical Engineering Concentration get to work with real specimens, perform animal dissections, and build and test their own surgical devices.
+They learn how to hold a scalpel correctly and work with digital simulations.
+That’s a long way from trying to memorize the different parts of human anatomy out of a textbook.

 Strategy 2: Helping Introverted Students Feel Valued